AndrewSigorskih/ZDL-Docker/README.md

 ### 3. Download Project Brutality mod

 Navigate to the active development/"Staging" [branch](https://github.com/pa1nki113r/Project_Brutality/tree/PB_Staging) on project's GitHub, click big green "Code" button -> Download zip.
-Rename the achive to "project_brutality_staging.zip" (or whatewer you prefer) and place it in the WADs directory.
+Rename the achive to "project_brutality_staging.zip" (or whatever you prefer) and place it in the WADs directory.

 ### [Optional] 3.5 Download any other mods